ilopezfr/digit-classifier-app/README.md

 ## Instructions

-This repository contains the source code for a Flask application that allows one to upload an image of a handwritten digit and it returns the predicted digit.
+This repository contains the source code for a Python Flask Server application that allows one to upload an image of a handwritten digit and it returns the predicted digit.

 Clone the repo, create a virtual environment, then install the dependencies.